Ezurio/summit-rcm/usage_examples/legacy/README.md

       "InfoMsg": "Password change required"
     }

 Note that the login is successful (and therefore the cookie is valid) but a password change is required.
-The current cookie file is used in the change_pw script:
+The current cookie file is used in the users_put-changepw.sh script:

-    # ./change_pw.sh
+    # ./users_put-changepw.sh

     =====
     Change password
-      % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current Dload  Upload   Total   Spent    Left  Speed
-    100   144  100    69  100    75    175    190 --:--:-- --:--:-- --:--:--   365
     {
       "SDCERR": 0,
       "REDIRECT": 1,